Accommodation advice for international students

 Accommodation for your PEAP course

-Short-term accommodation for PEAP courses is booked by contacting our Accommodation Services team.
+You can book short-term accommodation for your PEAP course by contacting our Accommodation Services team.
 If you're a PEAP student, please get in touch so we can help you find yours.
 You can email us on accommodation@ntu.ac.uk or call us on +44 (0)115 848 2894 (Monday-Friday 9:30-16:00 UK time).

 How and when to book your accommodation

-We strongly advise you to book accommodation before you travel to the UK.
+• We strongly advise you to book accommodation before you travel to the UK.
 Please note that family accommodation to rent in Nottingham is currently very limited.
-See family information below.

-Some students prefer to view accommodation before signing a contract.
-We do not recommend doing this because there is a risk that there will not be the right accommodation available for you.
-However, if you choose to do this, you need to plan to arrive before the start of your course so you have time to search for a house and do not miss important induction activities and the start of your academic study.
+• Some students choose to view accommodation before signing a contract.
+We do not recommend that you do this because there is a risk that there will not be the right accommodation available for you.
+If you choose to do this, you need to plan to arrive before the start of your course so you have time to search for a house and do not miss important induction activities and the start of your academic study.
 Make sure you have temporary accommodation (such as a hotel) booked in Nottingham before you arrive.
-This is important if you are arriving in September and January because Nottingham is very busy at these times with new arrivals.
+This is very important because Nottingham is very busy in September and January with new arrivals.

 Contacting NTU Accommodation Team

-- Do you want your own en-suite bathroom or are you happy to share with others?
-Shared facilities are often cheaper, but you might want some privacy.
+• Do you want an en-suite bathroom or are you happy to share with others?
+Shared facilities are often cheaper, but privacy may be more important to you.

-- If you choose to stay in a shared house ensure you're booking through a reputable agent.
-We recommend Unipol, a student housing provider in Nottingham who ensure landlords are accredited and therefore reach standards set by Nottingham City Council.
-We recommend that you prioritise Unipol properties where possible.
+• If you choose to stay in a privately-owned shared house please prioritise Unipol properties where possible and make sure that you are booking through a reputable agent.
+Unipol is aa student housing provider in Nottingham which ensures landlords are accredited and reaches standards set by Nottingham City Council.

 Bringing your spouse or family